ClassicPress-research/classic-code-snippets/README.md

 ## How it works.
 The plugin uses highlight.js to provide syntax highlighting.

-Code snippets are saved or edited in the custom post type `ccs_code_snippets`.
-The plugin uses a shortcode like [ccs_code_snippet id=19] to display the code snippet on a page or post.
+Code snippets are saved or edited in the custom post type `ccs_snippet`.
+The plugin uses a shortcode like [ccs_snippet id=19] to display the code snippet on a page or post.

 ## How to use.
 - Download the plugin zip